 Real Christmas trees make an essential contribution to the atmosphere, absorbing carbon dioxide from the air and giving off oxygen.
 This is called “carbon sequestration”.
 In this way, the growing of Christmas trees helps us to meet our commitments to reduce our “Carbon footprint”.

 Christmas trees, and the surrounding hedgerows, provide an attractive and much-needed refuge for birds and other forms of wildlife.
 Because Christmas trees retain their foliage over winter, our Christmas trees provide cover for wildlife all the year round.

 The use of artificial Christmas trees in Ireland makes no fiscal or environmental sense.
 Fossil fuels are used in their manufacture and in transporting them half ways round the world.
 Their carbon footprint is at least 10 – 12 times that of real Christmas trees.
 The world is awash with discarded non-biodegradable plastic.
 Ten million tonnes enter our oceans each year.
 We should not add to it.
 Neither is incineration the answer because incineration simply puts carbon dioxide from fossil sources into the atmosphere.

 We have a surplus of high quality real Christmas tree in Ireland and we would be very happy to satisfy any demand.

-How can I dispose of my tree after Christmas?
-We suggest that you take your Christmas tree along to your local county council depot and they will be very happy to take it from you.
+People ask “How can I dispose of my tree after Christmas?”
+We suggest that you take your real Christmas tree along to your local county council depot.
+They will be very happy to take it from you.
 It is nice to know that, in doing so, you are contributing to the beauty of our parks.

 Alternatively, you can simply strip the branches from the stem with a secateurs.
 Cut the stem into 25 cm (10 inch) lengths and leave to dry over the Summer in a corner of your garage.
 It will make excellent firewood.
 You can also dry the branches and use them as fire-lighters or they can be disposed of in your regular garden waste.